mlresearch/v238/_posts/2024-04-18-kumar-krishnamurthy24a.md

 ---
-title: " Towards Costless Model Selection in Contextual Bandits: A Bias-Variance Perspective "
+title: 'Towards Costless Model Selection in Contextual Bandits: A Bias-Variance Perspective'
-abstract: " Model selection in supervised learning provides costless guarantees as if the model that best balances bias and variance was known a priori.
+abstract: 'Model selection in supervised learning provides costless guarantees as if the model that best balances bias and variance was known a priori.
 We study the feasibility of similar guarantees for cumulative regret minimization in the stochastic contextual bandit setting.
 Recent work [Marinov and Zimmert, 2021] identifies instances